THE JOURNAL: INTRODUCTION, AIMS & SCOPE

 Call for Papers (CFP): The journal publishes CFP for both its general and special issues.
 Prospective contributors are advised to go through the scope of the journal as well as the current CFP before submitting their manuscripts.
 Submissions for the general issues are welcomed throughout the year.
 Details of the CFP are available here.

 Citation: The journal follows the style of citation recommended by the Modern Language Association (MLA).
-Manuscripts for the journal have to be prepared in accordance with the eighth edition of the MLA handbook.
+Manuscripts for the journal have to be prepared in accordance with the ninth edition of the MLA handbook.
 Basic MLA guidelines are available at Purdue Online Writing Lab.

 Publication Charges: The journal does not charge any publication fees from its contributors.
-We are categorically opposed to the policy of charging fees from authors and strongly condemn any such malpractice.

 Payment to the Contributors: All About Ambedkar: A Journal on Theory and Praxis is a voluntary, non-profit, non-commercial journal.
 As such, it does not pay any fees to its contributors.